-Congratulations are in order for list topper LMAX Exchange, an electronic trading platform for foreign exchange that was spun out of Betfair as recently as 2012 and has an impressive compound annual growth rate of 307.80% between 2010/11 and 2013/14.
+Congratulations are in order for list topper LMAX Exchange (external link), an electronic trading platform for foreign exchange that was spun out of Betfair as recently as 2012 and has an impressive compound annual growth rate of 307.80% between 2010/11 and 2013/14.

 But for me, the numbers only tell half the story.
 It’s the overall trends that make for interesting reading.
 For example, LMAX are one of seven financial tech companies on the list and it’s no surprise that slightly better economic times have seen more companies operating in the higher end of an emerging market and fewer payday loan companies, who are now competing in an oversaturated arena.

 Other areas of note include 15 mobile tech businesses, many of whom operate in the smartphone app market, as well as companies that work with social media, whether that’s making content go viral (14th placed Unruly) or monitoring customers’ responses on social (such as Brandwatch, who sit 33rd on the list).

 But the trends I’m really interested are two that are crucial to the majority of businesses on the list: cloud computing and cyber security.
 For me, the growth in these are closely tied to the change in the way we define what a technology company actually is.